How To Soundproof A Home Office With DIY Ideas

 What Can I Put On Walls To Absorb Sound?

-Acoustical wall panels are made specifically to absorb sound in rooms that are getting too much feedback or noise echoing.
+Acoustical wall panels are made specifically to absorb sound in rooms with too much feedback or noise echoing.

-The panels are a cushion type item that can be place on the wall.
-By covering the hard surface of the wall the panels will absorb the noise instead of letting it bounce around.
+The panels are cushion-type items that can be placed on the wall.
+By covering the hard surface of the wall, the panels will absorb the noise instead of letting it bounce around.

 These acoustic wall panels can come in a variety of shapes, sizes, colors and patterns, they can be as much of an artistic statement as they can be a soundproofing technique.

-Quilts or ornamental blankets or rugs can also be hung on the walls of homes to absorb the sound.
+Quilts, ornamental blankets, or rugs can also be hung on the walls of homes to absorb the sound.
 These are not as effective as the acoustic panels mentioned above, but they are often more easily accessible to someone throwing together a room in a hurry.
-Quilts and blankets are also combustible objects, and while in a home office that is not as much of a worry, commercial spaces will not allow such things.
+Quilts and blankets are also combustible objects, and while in a home office, that is not as much of a worry, commercial spaces will not allow such things.
 Having an office in the home is a perfect excuse to decorate in different ways than a regular office space.

-Tapestries are another beautiful choice, similar to that of the blankets and quilts.
-Tapestries are often thinner and therefore will absorb less of the sound, but something is better than nothing.
-The draw to tapestries is the variety of images that the come in, they tend to be more of an artistic statement versus a typical sound absorbing panel.
+Tapestries are another beautiful choice, similar to blankets and quilts.
+They are often thinner and therefore will absorb less sound, but something is better than nothing.
+The draw to tapestries is the variety of images that they come in; they tend to be more of an artistic statement versus a typical sound-absorbing panel.

-Softer canvas art pieces can also do their share to help.
-Canvas is a softer surface than the walls and as long as other art pieces arenโt class or hard wood they can help absorb the sound.
+Softer canvas art pieces can also help.
+Canvas is a softer surface than the walls, and as long as other art pieces aren’t made of class or hard wood, they can help absorb the sound.

 Drapes, curtains, fabrics loom pieces or dream catchers, tack boards, anything that is softer than the wall can help absorb the sound that can bounce around in the room.
 Sometimes in a pinch you can get creative and see what you have lying around the house.